ObolNetwork/charon-distributed-validator-node/README.md

 The following are some common issues that arise using this repo and how to fix them.

+### Teku doesn't start due to a locked private key

     Keystore file /opt/charon/validator_keys/keystore-0.json.lock already in use.

 - Delete the file(s) ending with `.lock` in the folder `.charon/validator_keys`.
 Caused by an unsafe shut down of Teku (usually by double pressing Ctrl+C to shutdown containers faster).

-Grafana Dashboard isn't loading any data
+### Grafana doesn't load any data

 - Sometimes the grafana dashboard doesn't load any data first time around.
 - Click the Wheel Icon > Datasources